 How To Make Instant Pot Copycat Nordstrom’s Tomato Basil Soup

-Saute them for about 4 to 5 minutes, just until the onions get softened.
+Saute them for about 4 to 5 minutes until the onions soften.
 Notice how they almost start to brown.

 Then add in the tomatoes, chicken broth, and mix well.
 Mix in the heavy cream, be careful to scrape the bottom.